 Jones also became the first goalkeeper ever to come on as a substitute in the FA Cup Final, replacing the injured Niemi when Southampton faced Arsenal in 2003.
 The following year, Manchester United's Roy Carroll replaced Tim Howard in their FA Cup Final against Millwall.

-In England's first ever international, against Scotland in 1872, goalkeeper WJ Maynard changed places with Robert Baker during the second half and played up front.
+In England's first ever international football match, against Scotland in 1872, goalkeeper WJ Maynard changed places with Robert Baker during the second half and played up front.
 Both keepers kept a clean sheet.

 Not to be outdone, Scotland also changed goalkeepers when they played England in 1872.
 Captain Bob Gardner kept goals in the first half before changing positions with Robert Smith to play outfield in the second.
 Like their English counterparts, both keepers kept a clean sheet and the game - unsurprisingly - finished 0-0!

-Former Leicester City and Millwall goalie Kasey Keller used to be the proud owner of a gas-powered car that was unable to reverse.
+Former Leicester City and Millwall Football Club goalkeeper Kasey Keller used to be the proud owner of a gas-powered car that was unable to reverse.